Introduction

 Ask these questions:

-- What is the maximum height?
+- What is the maximum required operational height?

 - Is installation space limited when the column is fully retracted?